L-Leite/cso2-master-server/README.md

 Read ```LICENSE``` for the project's license information.

-I'm not affiliated with either Valve or Nexon, just like I don't own Counter-Strike Online 2.
+This project is not affiliated with either Valve Software or Nexon.